 MiracleCord and Americord both use the exact same FDA approved, sterile cord blood collection bag manufactured by Pall Corporation.

-All other conditions being equal (gestation period, birth weight, delayed cord clamping and collecting doctor's skill level, to name a few), the amount of cord blood that can be collected using MiracleCord's StemCare® cord blood collection kit and Americord's collection kit will be identical.
+All other conditions being equal (gestation period, birth weight, delayed cord clamping and collecting doctor's skill level, etc.), the amount of cord blood that can be collected using MiracleCord's StemCare® cord blood collection kit and Americord's collection kit will be identical.

 Americord and Cord Blood 2.0 are registered trademarks of Americord Registry LLC.

-MiracleCord uses a proprietary method of processing cord tissue that saves all cell types, including mesenchymal, endothelial, epithelial, neuronal, hematopoietic and perivascular.
+MiracleCord employs a method of processing cord tissue that saves all cell types, including mesenchymal, endothelial, epithelial, neuronal, hematopoietic and perivascular.

-Our method of processing cord tissue mitigates the serious limitations of storing whole tissue and consistently yields recovery of high percentages of viable cells after cryopreservation.
+Our method of processing cord tissue consistently yields recovery of high percentages of viable cells after cryopreservation.

 Your MiracleCord StemCare® collection kit includes an FDA approved sterile cord blood collection bag that is safe for use in the sterile field, should you deliver by C-section.